apple/swift-protobuf/Documentation/INTERNALS.md

 Many other facilities - not just serialization - can be built on top of this same machinery.
-For example, the default `hashValue` implementation uses the same traversal machinery to iterate over all of the set fields and values in order to compute the hash.
+For example, the `hashValue` implementation uses the same traversal machinery to iterate over all of the set fields and values in order to compute the hash.

 You can look at the runtime library to see more details about the `Visitor` protocol and the various implementations in each encoder.